Skip to content

 If you want an air quality monitor that takes up almost no room in your home, you’ll want to check out the Qingping Air Monitor’s smaller sibling – the Qingping Air Monitor Lite.
 While the names are almost the same, these devices differ so greatly that they feel like they are from different companies!
 If I’m honest, the only similarities between the devices are their great build qualities and surprisingly affordable prices.

 The Qingping Air Monitor Lite is a small cube of 2.5 x 1.8 x 2.2 inches.
 In other words, it’s a very small device that can easily slide into your backpack or pocket (although it isn’t a great portable monitor!
 More on that soon).
 With such a compact size, this is the best air quality monitor if you want something unobtrusive.
+This smaller size and slightly smaller feature set also make this monitor very affordable.

 The Qingping Air Monitor Lite houses a PM2.5, PM10, CO2, relative humidity and temperature sensor.
 While the device lacks a VOC sensor, I can forgive this at the affordable price.
 However, if you deem a VOC sensor essential, you’ll want to move to the Qingping Air Monitor or another indoor air quality monitor.
+Of course, it’s important to remember that VOC sensors aren’t particularly helpful in most circumstances.

 While this air quality monitor does have a screen, the screen is quite small and only displays one measurement at a time.
 To get a full overview of your indoor air quality, you’ll need to use the touch bar on top of the device to scroll through every reading.
 While this isn’t a big deal, it isn’t as convenient as devices with larger screens capable of displaying every reading at a glance.